Skip to content

 • Scope discipline is the biggest cost variable.
 A 47-feature MVP brief is the most expensive thing in software.
 Cutting to 6 features routinely lands the same business outcome at a fraction of the cost.

-• webvise builds MVPs from €5,000 in 3 to 5 weeks on Next.js, PostgreSQL, and Vercel, with auth, payments, and an investor-ready demo environment.
+• webvise scopes MVP builds around one core learning goal and can ship focused first releases in 3 to 5 weeks on Next.js, PostgreSQL, and Vercel, with auth, payments, and an investor-ready demo environment when they matter.
 See the service spec.

-• Three patterns wreck fixed-price MVP budgets: percent-of-future-revenue contracts, design-first scoping, and pretending you need custom auth in week one.
+• Three patterns wreck MVP budgets: percent-of-future-revenue contracts, design-first scoping, and pretending you need custom auth in week one.
 Avoid all three.

 What an MVP Actually Is in 2026